Twitter posts strong Q4 results as user base, revenue jumps

 Revenue grew 28% to $1.29 billion from $1 billion.
 Analysts, on average, were expecting earnings of 29 cents per share and revenue of $1.18 billion, according to a poll by FactSet.

-Twitter had 192 million daily users, on average, in the third quarter, up 27% year-over-year.
+Twitter had 192 million daily users, on average, in the quarter, up 27% year-over-year.
 By comparison, Facebook had 1.84 billion daily users on average in December 2020, an increase of 11% year-over-year.
 Twitter does not disclose monthly user figures.

 Twitter said it expects 2021 revenue to grow faster than expenses — meaning it would turn a profit — but did not give more specific guidance.
 And that’s assuming the coronavirus pandemic continues to improve and the company sees a “modest” effect from new privacy changes associated with Apple’s iOS 14.